rgommers/numfocus.org/content/pages/take-action/join-numfocus.rst

 :url: take-action/join.html
 :save_as: take-action/join.html

-The NumFOCUS Foundation was formed in 2012 to "promote the use of accessible and reproducible computing in science and technology."
-Much of this effort centers around the use of Python and its tools.
+NumFOCUS was formed in 2012 with the goal of "promoting the use of accessible and reproducible computing in science and technology."
+The Foundation's work is largely centered around Python and its tools.

-NumFOCUS is excited to announce membership is now open.
-The involvement of the community is vital in helping to help raise the visibility of Python and its advantages within the scientific and engineering community, as well as to support and promote its projects.
+NumFOCUS is excited to announce membership is now open!
+Community involvement is critical to supporting NumFocus's projects and making Python more visible in the scientific and engineering community.

 How To Join NumFOCUS
 --------------------